Electronic-Mango/rss-reader-telegram-bot/README.md

 Parameters related to updates, delays and randomness are in `telegram` - `updates` section of configuration YAML.

-Delay in the main loop checking for all updates can be added via `lookup_interval_randomness` parameter.
+Delay at the start of the main loop checking for all updates can be added via `lookup_interval_randomness` parameter.
-Main job still triggers every `lookup_interval`, however it will only trigger a new delayed job which will check for all updates.
+Main job is scheduled every `lookup_interval`, but it will wait between `0` and `lookup_interval_randomness` seconds before checking feeds.
-This job is scheduled after `0` to `lookup_interval_randomness` seconds.

 Additional random delay when checking for individual feeds can be configured via `lookup_feed_delay_randomness` parameter.
 It is an additional delay to `lookup_feed_delay` between `0` and configured value.